Anya Major: "Nikita" music video

 Major later portrayed "Nikita" in the Elton John 1985 music video for his song of the same name.
 As a spin-off, she released a single named "Moscow Nights" using the name Anya, and with that name, in 1987, she released another song named "One Word".

 Later life

 In 2006, Andy Hertzfeld of the Macintosh development team incorrectly stated that Major had died of breast cancer in 2000.
 As of 2009, she was living in England with her husband Kim Rajah and their three children.
-More recently in 2016, she starred in the documentary "Silicon Cowboys" produced by Jason Cohen, to speak about her involvement in the famed Macintosh commercial.
+More recently in 2016, fragments of the famed Macintosh commercial were shown in the documentary "Silicon Cowboys" produced by Jason Cohen.